crsod/crsod/README.md

 ## Usage

-Set your Audio and Subtitles/CC in the Crunchyroll web player to English.
+Set your Audio and Subtitles/CC in the Crunchyroll web player to your preferred languages.

-If proper English subtitles/closed captions are not available on the dubbed video, they will be loaded from the original Japanese video instead.
+If proper subtitles captions are not available on the dubbed video for the language you've selected, they will be loaded from the original Japanese video instead.

 ## Known issues